 Our Approach: Verifying Attention Robustness.
-In this work, we propose the first verification method for attention robustness, i.e., the local robustness of the changes in the saliency-map against combinations of semantic perturbations.
+In this work, we propose the first verification method for attention robustness3, i.e., the local robustness of the changes in the saliency-map against combinations of semantic perturbations.
 Specifically, our method determines the range of the perturbation parameters (e.g., the brightness change) that maintains the difference between (a) the actual saliency-map change and (b) the expected saliency-map change below a given threshold value.
-Regarding the latter (b), brightness change keeps the saliency-map unchanged, whereas translation moves one along with the image.
-Although the concept of such difference is the same as saliency-map consistency used in semi-supervised learning [7,8], for the sake of verification, it is necessary to calculate the minimum and maximum values of the difference within each perturbation parameter sub-space.
-Therefore, we focus on the fact that DNN output is linear with respect to DNN input within an activation region [9].
-That is, the actual saliency-map calculated from the gradient is constant within each region; thus, we can compute the range of the difference by sampling a single point within each region if the saliency-map is expected to keep, while by convex optimization if the saliency map is expected to move.
+Regarding the latter (b), brightness change keeps the saliencymap unchanged, whereas translation moves one along with the image.
+Although the concept of such difference is the same as saliency-map consistency used in semi-supervised learning [12, 13], for the sake of verification, it is necessary to calculate the minimum and maximum values of the difference within each perturbation parameter sub-space.
+Therefore, we specialize in the gradient-based saliency-maps for the image classification DNNs [28] and focus on the fact that DNN output is linear with respect to DNN input within an activation region [14].
+That is, the actual saliency-map calculated from the gradient only is constant within each region; thus, we can compute the range of the difference by sampling a single point within each region if the saliency-map is expected to keep, while by convex optimization if the saliency map is expected to move.
 Our method is based on traversing activation regions on a DNN with layers for classification and semantic perturbations; it is also possible to traverse (i.e., verify) all activation regions in a small DNN or traverse only activation regions near the outermost robust boundary in a larger DNN.
 Experimental results demonstrate that our method can show the extent to which DNNs can classify with the same basis regardless of semantic perturbations and report on performance and performance factors of activation region traversals.